-20 apartments for rent in Waldo Homes, Kansas City, MO
+20 apartments for rent near Waldo Homes, Kansas City, MO

 Tidy, older homes on small lots in historic Kansas City make the Waldo Homes neighborhood a great place to call home.
 The neighborhood is bounded by Wornall Road, East 79th Street, Oak Street, and West 85th Street.

 Attesting to the long history of the neighborhood, the Trolley Track Trail runs along the west side.
 The old streetcar line is now part of the “Rails to Trails” program.
 It is a great 4.5-mile path for biking and hiking, and the trail is also wheelchair accessible.
 The original trolley shelter is preserved.